John Chivington: Early life

-Civil War
+Battle of Glorieta Pass

 When the Civil War broke out, Colorado Territorial Governor William Gilpin offered him a commission as a chaplain, but Chivington refused it, saying he wanted to fight.
 He was commissioned a major in the 1st Colorado Infantry Regiment under Colonel John P. Slough.

 During Confederate General Henry Hopkins Sibley's offensive in the East Arizona and New Mexico territories, Chivington led a 418-man detachment to Apache Canyon.
 On March 26, 1862, they surprised about 300 Confederate Texans under Major Charles L. Pyron.
-The startled Texans were routed with 4 killed, 20 wounded and 75 captured, while Chivington's men lost 5 killed and 14 wounded.
+The startled Texans were routed with four killed, 20 wounded and 75 captured, while Chivington's men lost five killed and 14 wounded.
 This small victory raised morale in Slough's army.
 On March 28, Slough sent Chivington and his men on a circling movement, with orders to hit Sibley in the flank once Slough's main force had engaged his front at Glorieta Pass, New Mexico.
 Chivington got into position above the Pass, but waited in vain for either Slough or Sibley to arrive.
 While they waited, scouts reported that Sibley's entire supply train was nearby at Johnson's Ranch.

 Chivington's command, among whom there was a detail of Colorado Mounted Rangers, descended the slope and crept up on the supply train.
 They waited for an hour in concealment, then attacked, driving off or capturing the small Confederate guard detail without any casualties.
 Chivington ordered the supply wagons burned, and the horses and mules slaughtered.
 Meanwhile, the Battle of Glorieta Pass was raging at Pigeon's Ranch.
 Chivington returned to Slough's main force to find it rapidly falling back.
-The Confederates had won the Battle of Glorieta Pass, but because of Chivington and his forces, they had no supplies to sustain their advance and were forced to retreat.
-Chivington had completely reversed the result of the battle.
+The Confederates had won the battle, but because of Chivington's forces, they had no supplies to sustain their advance and were forced to retreat, rendering their victory moot.
 Sibley's men reluctantly retreated back to Texas and never again threatened New Mexico.

 Chivington earned high praise for his decisive stroke at Johnson's Ranch, even though his discovery of the Confederate supply train was accidental.
 Critics have suggested that had Chivington returned quickly to reinforce Slough's army when he heard gunfire, his 400 extra men might have allowed the Union to win the battle.

-In April 1862, Chivington was appointed colonel of the 1st Colorado Cavalry Regiment.
-The darker side of Chivington was revealed in the complaints of a captured Confederate chaplain, who wrote that Chivington had threatened to kill the prisoners whom he took at Johnson's Ranch.
-In November 1862, Chivington was appointed brigadier general of volunteers, but the appointment was withdrawn in February 1863.
+A captured Confederate chaplain also complained that Chivington had threatened to kill the prisoners he took at Johnson's Ranch.